librenms/librenms/doc/Developing/os/Health-Information.md

 Next the program checks which table the port exists in and that the connector type is 'fiber'.
 There are other port tables in the full code that were ommitted from the example for brevity.
 Copper media won't have optical readings, so if the media type isn't fiber we skip discovery for that port.

-If we have the correct port table and media type we are going to proceed gather our sensor information.
 The next two lines build the OIDs for getting the optical receive and transmit values using the `$index` for the port.
-Following that we get the current receive and transmit values ($currentRx and $currentTx repectively) to verify the values are not 0.
+Using the OIDs the program gets the current receive and transmit values ($currentRx and $currentTx repectively) to verify the values are not 0.
 Not all SFPs collect digital optical monitoring (DOM) data, in the case of Adva the value of both transmit and recieve will be 0 if DOM is not available.
 While 0 is a valid value for optical power, its extremely unlikely that both will be 0 if DOM is present.
 If DOM is not available, then the program stops discovery for that port.
-Note that while this is the case with Adva, other vendors may be different in how that handle optics that do not supply DOM.
+Note that while this is the case with Adva, other vendors may differ in how they handle optics that do not supply DOM.
 Please check your vendor's mibs.

 Next the program assigns the values of $entPhysicalIndex and $entPhysicalIndex_measured.
 In this case $entPhysicalIndex is set to the value of the `cmEthernetTrafficPortIfIndex` so that it is associated with port.
 This will also allow the sensor graphs to show up on the associated port's page in the GUI in addition to the Health page.